DJBen/swift-mock-gen/README.md

                           Support mocks of protocols with conformance to another protocol to be generated correcly, as long as the dependent protocol is included.
-                          Enabling this option may consume more memory. (default: --transitive-protocol-conformance) --surround-with-pound-if-debug/--no-surround-with-pound-if-debug
+                          Enabling this option may consume more memory. (default: --transitive-protocol-conformance) --custom-generic-types <custom-generic-types>
+                          A JSON formatted map of custom generic types for each protocol... (default: {}) --surround-with-pound-if-debug/--no-surround-with-pound-if-debug
                           Surround with #if DEBUG directives.
 This ensures the mock only be included in DEBUG targets. (default:
                           --no-surround-with-pound-if-debug)